chalatz/excursions/pages/destinations/lindos-acropolis.md

             alt: Lindos Cruise Tours
           caption: ''
   - text: |-
       The Lindians were also great sculptors.
 Their bronze statuses are famed for their incomparable craft.
 The famous **Colossus of Rhodes** was a bronze statue by the Lindian artist Chares.
+related_tours:
+  - best_rhodes
+  - rhodes_in_a_day
+  - jewish_tours
+  - beaches_tour
+  - custom_excursions
 ---